-Hours transferred to the college during completion of a degree need prior approval of the Registrar's Office.
+Hours transferred to the college need approval of the Registrar's Office.
 Programs have the right to require students to complete program assessments prior to graduation.

 First-Year Experience Seminar

 The First-Year Experience Seminar (FYE 1001) promotes successful student transition from high school to college.
 FYE 1001 is a one-hour course required of all students who enroll on the A.P.
 White Campus in Columbia.
 Non-traditional students and transfer students with more than 15 credit hours who enroll on the A.P.
 White Campus in Columbia may request exemption through the First-Year Experience advisor and the Academic Affairs Office.
 The waiver will allow one additional hour of elective credit.